streamwall/streamwall/README.md

 1. Clone the repository
 1. Install dependencies with `npm install`
 1. Run the app with `npm start`
+1. Read `package.json` for more scripts you can run

 ### Building

-1. Run `npm run build` to build the app for your current platform
+1. Run `npm run make` to build the app for your current platform
 1. The built app will be in the `dist` directory

 ### Testing

-1. Run `npm test` to run the test suite
+1. Run `npm test` to run the test suite.
+Alternatively, you can run the ci suite with `npm run test:ci`
-1. Please also manually test the app after making changes
+1. Please manually test the app as thoroughly as possible before opening a pull request

 ### Contributing